-8 Based on latest available (12 months to June 2021) data
+&lt;sup>8 Based on latest available (12 months to June 2021) data

 The prerequisite to appear in Figure 15 is of course that the statistics have been reported both for 1H 2021 and 1H 2022.
-Of these markets, the Netherlands had the fastest revenue erosion, 28%.
-Spain had 27%, Italy 25%, Canada 24% and Hong Kong 24%.
+Of these markets, Greece had the fastest revenue erosion, 29%.
+The Netherlands had 28% and Spain 27%.
 In comparison to previous reports, the erosion has again generally slowed down.